calder12/seed/src/_packs/utilities/seed-visibility.md

   - visibility
 ---

-Visibility utility pack for Seed
+A series of utility classes that adjust the visibility property of a inline selector, with support for responsive modifiers.

 ## Install